 In March 2014 we wrote a post about why moved our team’s internal communication from Atlassian’s Hipchat to the (now) ridiculously popular Slack.
-In November 2015, we’re still a bunch of productive slackers, and it’s nice to note that Slack, for the most part, have moved with the pace of our developing and changing needs.
+We’re still a bunch of productive slackers, and it’s nice to note that Slack, for the most part, have moved with the pace of our developing and changing needs.

 It hasn’t all been disco ponies and rainbows though.
 It took us a little while to reconcile the price of Slack (at $8 per user), it seemed like a lot of money for minimal recognisable perks, other than being a sexy looking chat-app.
 However, we have to admit that Slack has certainly delivered in spades since it’s initial launch.

 We’re a team of mostly Designers and Developers, so talking in real life is something most of us are pretty good at avoiding.
 Slack makes this so easy.
 Seriously, we have a #sports channel and a #politics channel set up so that people in the office who don’t want to hear anything about those topics never have to.

 Set up of Slack is dead easy.
 From initial set up to adding integrations to adding team members and getting them on board, it’s all pretty straightforward.
 Even people that aren’t so technically minded as our dev team find it pretty effortless.

 Search is a powerful tool and is one of the major reason’s we’re continuing to be paying users.
 The ability to search all channels and narrow by heaps of modifiers is extremely useful.
 Especially when half the team doesn’t communicate via email so there’s often no trail to follow.

 A big benefit of having all our comms in one place is getting immediate feedback on iterations of BugHerd.
 We’ve integrated our boards into Slack so that when a comment is added into a BugHerd task, a new task is created or task is closed, we receive a slack mention.